schlosser/intermediate-flask/README.md

 }
 ```

-Create a template under `templates` called `new.html`.
+Almost there!
+Now, create a file under `templates` called `new.html`.
 Note `form.csrf_token`: this token gets compared with the "secret key" property, as a security measure protecting against form submissions from other websites.

+> `csrf` stands for *cross-site request forgery*.
+Read more [here](http://stackoverflow.com/questions/5207160/what-is-a-csrf-token-what-is-its-importance-and-how-does-it-work)

 ```html
 {% extends "home.html" %}